philwilson.org

 There are times when a debugger can be really helpful, but in my experience they are normally used as a fallback for a poorly documented system with an unclear flow of logic, or overly large methods with poor test coverage.

-See other posts tagged with general and all posts made in July 2017.
+See other posts tagged with debugging logging programming and all posts made in July 2017.